Infinit3i/Cyber-Yankee-2025/Sassy Panda/README.md

 0. WORK ON A NEW BOX, NO TERMINALS OPEN
 1. Create a new folder on your `attack box` called `Tools`.
-   - This will stage all of the required files and scripts.
+   - This will stage all of the required files and scripts, except PoC.py.
      ```bash
      mkdir ~/Tools
      ```